 29 Locks was shortlisted in two prestigious awards: the Lucy Cavendish Fiction Prize and Mslexia Children’s Novel Competition.

-It will be published by HopeRoad in September 2021.
+It was published by HopeRoad in September 2021.
 HopeRoad’s founder, Rosemarie Hudson, said: ‘Nicola is a fantastic new talent, and I’m so proud that HopeRoad will be publishing her debut.
 Her writing is gritty and gripping but full of compassion, and from the very first page I felt completely invested in Donny’s story.
 I’m really looking forward to bringing 29 Locks to readers, and to publishing many more stories from Nicola.’

 School & Library Talks, Workshops and Events

-I’d love to hear from librarians, teachers and book group organisers wanting to plan a talk, event or creative writing workshop.
+I’d love to hear from librarians, teachers and book group organisers wanting to plan a talk, event or creative writing/drama workshop.
 I have 23 years experience working in secondary schools as an English teacher, subject leader and Head of PSHE.

 It directly relates to the following KS4 and KS5 PSHE curriculum learning goals: